helabenkhalfallah/json-to-react-proptypes/README.md

-# react-json-to-proptypes
+# J2PTransformer (J2P)
-Convert Json to React Proptypes (propTypes & defaultProps with nested object structure) (J2PTransformer)
+Convert Json to React Proptypes (propTypes & defaultProps with nested object structure)

 ## How to use ?